-Best Samsung Galaxy Z Flip 3 cases 2021
+These are the best cases for the Samsung Galaxy Z Flip 3 smartphone

 Samsung's first-party cases are the clear winners right now for anyone looking for a great-looking Galaxy Z Flip 3 case, as Samsung has perfectly tailored cases in a nice variety of styles.
 Thankfully, Samsung focused on more than just fit and fashionable color-matching with these cases, going outside the box for the Silicone Cover with Strap or Ring to improve grip and make the Z Flip 3 a little more fun to have and to hold.

 While these cases won't win everyone over, I do still firmly believe that great phone grips are essential to a smartphone experience — especially for one-handed use.
-You'd normally center a phone grip near the center of the phone, but since the Z Flip 3 folds in half, that's just not as practical here.
-However, the ring case still puts that grip dead center via the carry strap, and the wider seatbelt-type case allows you to grip securely across the bottom half in order to dial or type one-handed.
+You'd typically center a phone grip near the center of the phone, but since the Z Flip 3 folds in half, that's just not as practical here.
+However, the ring case still puts that grip dead center via the carry strap, and the wider seatbelt-type case allows you to grip securely across the bottom half to dial or type one-handed.

-The Bold, the Subtle, and the Fashionably Late: Why Z Flip 3 Cases are hard to find right now

-While the Galaxy Z Flip 3 is a more reasonable price than its predecessor — and definitely easier to swallow than the Z Fold 3's final tab — this is still a phone that's not mainstream, or at least not yet.
-Samsung thinks that the Z Flip 3 is going to do quite well — you don't make a phone in 7 different colors if you're not certain of success — and has offered up a bevy of cases focused around grip, style, and flexibility.
+While the Galaxy Z Flip 3 is a more reasonable price than its predecessor — and easier to swallow than the Z Fold 3's final tab — this is still a phone that's not mainstream, or at least not yet.
+Samsung thinks that the Z Flip 3 will do quite well — you don't make a phone in seven different colors if you're not confident of success — and has offered up a bevy of cases focused around grip, style, and flexibility.

-However, this form factor is still harder for accessory makers to design for and it's potentially a small market if consumers don't snap it up in droves.
-That means that while the big-name case makers like Spigen, Ringke, and Case-Mate will likely be making Galaxy Z Flip 3 cases, they might not arrive right away.
-Manufacturers might release one or two cases, see how they sell, and then release more.

-So if you're not super happy with the current case selection — though, really, what more do you need than Samsung's ring case or strap case? — buy yourself some basic protection to tide you over until a wider selection arrives later this fall.

 We may earn a commission for purchases using our links.
 Learn more.

-What color Samsung Galaxy Z Flip 3 should you buy?
+The best wireless chargers to juice up your Samsung Galaxy Z Flip 3

-Are you flipping excited about the new Samsung Galaxy Z Flip 3 phones?
-Which color are you going to get?
-Our favorite is the.... wait, you'll have to read on to find out!
+The Samsung Galaxy Z Flip 3's unique design can really benefit from different wireless chargers that consider its size, folding positions, and where its wireless charging coil lies.
+We've rounded up the best options available, so you can easily choose which works best for you.